 |Home computers are being called upon to perform many new functions, including the consumption of homework formerly eaten by the dog!|

-The Computing A Level places emphasis on the following skill areas:
+The Computer Science A Level places emphasis on the following skill areas:

 - Abstract thinking

 - Algorithmic reasoning